wglass/lighthouse/docs/source/configuration/services.rst

 * **checks** *(required)*:

-  A list of health checks to perform, which will determine if a serivice is up or not.
+  A list of health checks to perform, which will determine if a service is up or not.

 * **host**: